A question I’m frequently asked by users is “What happens to a user’s mailbox in the event they leave the company?”.

 What changes should be made in MailStore?

-Once the account is removed you can now assign access rights to that historic archive to any other MailStore user so they’re able to read the existing archive for Fred.
+Once the account is removed you can now assign access rights to that historic archive folder to any other MailStore user so they’re able to read the existing archive for Fred.
 In our example we want the user Joe Smith to have access to Fred’s old archive.

 To achieve this edit the user ‘John Smith’ under Administrative tools > Users and Privileges > Users > John Smith: